continuedev/continue/docs/docs/customize/deep-dives/prompt-files.md

 - Don't explain how to set up `jest`
 ```

-Now to use this prompt, you can highlight code and use `cmd/ctrl+L` to select it in the Continue sidebar.
+Now to use this prompt, you can highlight code and use `cmd/ctrl + L` to select it in the Continue sidebar.

 Then, type "/" to see the list of slash commands and choose the one called "test".
 Press enter and the LLM will respond given the instructions from your prompt file.